 You have to review the topic and then wait for the sender to write it.
 Then, review the content, upload it or create you a user, promote it, and more.

 That’s a lot of work.
 If you want me to do that work, you need to make a damn strong argument why.

-Let me be clear – I have not written on either of these sites since 2018 at the most recent.
-Yet I get pitches in June 2021 asking if their post or topic is “a fit for [my] site.”
+Somehow, I still get pitches in June 2021 asking if a post or topic is “a fit for [my] site.”

-Same goes for if the person owns multiple sites.
+The same goes for if the person owns multiple sites.
 I get people pitching me on my personal email for links on GetCredo.com, and on my Credo email pitching me guest posts on my personal site.

-A lot of the link building, outreach, and email marketing advice you read online likes to talk about personalization.
+A lot of the link-building, outreach, and email marketing advice you read online likes to talk about personalization.